Friday 7 November 2025

 - How a judge prepares for a hearing e.g. what do they read, how much can they absorb, how much time do they have

-- Value of the joint statement
+- The value of joint statement

 16.00